 ” … promotion of the [Trust’s] purposes requires the trustee to stand back from the present contests, objectively to consider exactly what those purposes are and how they are best to be promoted.
 To my mind, that is presently best achieved by appointment as trustee of an experienced trust lawyer, desirably with experience in negotiation and mediation techniques as means of dispute resolution.”

-Importantly in Guest v Warner the preliminary view on costs was that each party bears their own costs and that this beauty parade should not be to the cost of the Trust.
-This aspect of the decision is an important reality check about these contests and the need to appreciate the importance of neutrality in such matters.
+In Guest v Warner the preliminary view on costs was that each party bears their own costs and that this beauty parade should not be to the cost of the Trust.
+However, on appeal the Court of Appeal held that the trial judge departed incorrectly from the basic rule that the costs follow the event.
+As noted at in the Court of Appeal decision “It is settled law that an award of costs may be made against a non-party.
+Further as set out at to :

 - Guest v Warner NZHC 666